 Omega-3 fatty acids are very important, and we don't get enough of them in the diet for most Australians and most Americans.
 So what are they?
 Well, they're a type of essential fatty acid that we need to take pre-formed in our diet.

-Now there are two forms principally, there is the marine based form of omega-3 fatty acids which where we are ingesting it, eating it in an already pre-formed form and the two most important omega-3 fatty acids are not ETA but EPA and the other one is DHA, EPA for heart health, DHA for brain health.
-Now, these omega-3 fatty acids are incorporated into the cell membrane of every cell in your body so, for instance if you've been eating a high grain diet and no fish and taking no fish oil capsules and eating no green lip muscle, then you will have an imbalance in your body.
+Now, there are two forms principally.
+There is the marine based form of omega-3 fatty acids, which where we are ingesting it, eating it in an already pre-formed form.
+And the two most important omega-3 fatty acids are not ETA, but EPA and the other one is DHA.
+EPA for heart health, DHA for brain health.
+Now, these omega-3 fatty acids are incorporated into the cell membrane of every cell in your body.
+So, for instance if you've been eating a high grain diet, and no fish and taking no fish oil capsules, and eating no green lip mussel, then you will have an imbalance in your body.
 You will be high omega-6.
 Omega-6 are pro-inflammatory.
-Now most of our chronic diseases whether it be heart related stroke, related Alzheimer's related they are at the very foundation.
-It is a problem associated with a low level of inflammation you wouldn't believe it but even pollution particles less than 2.5 in size are sufficient to induce an inflammatory response that's why you're better off living in the country where the air quality is good than being in a city.
+Now, most of our chronic diseases, whether it be heart related stroke, related Alzheimer's related, they are at the very foundation.
+It is a problem associated with a low level of inflammation.
+You wouldn't believe it, but even pollution particles less than 2.5 in size, are sufficient to induce an inflammatory response, that's why, you're better off living in the country, where the air quality is good than being in a city.

 What's known as ala and making it into one of these big long EPA or DHA molecules so from a practical point of view don't rely on getting your omega-3 fatty acids from flaxseed or linseed.

 I know the science is a bit heavy sometimes, but the the omega-3 fatty acid stories probably applicable to most people in Australia, and most people in the Western world, so it's something that's so easy to fix so hang in there, let's hope you get as enthused about it.